t4rra/CCStopper/README.md

 - [1] Genuine Checker - Deletes and locks the Genuine Checker folder.
 - [2] Service Block - Blocks Adobe servers and the credit card prompt from accessing the internet.
 - [3] Trial Banner - Removes the trial banner found in apps.
 - [4] Acrobat - Edits registry to patch Acrobat.
-NOTE: please stop Adobe Processes, patch genuine checker, and patch Acrobat with genP before running this patch.
+NOTE: please stop Adobe Processes, patch genuine checker, and patch Acrobat with GenP before running this patch.
 </details>

 <details>